oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.2.3 Flattened Serialization
 *flatten*

-FieldOptions MUST include zero or one instance of each of the options from Table 3-3.
-If FieldOptions includes the *enum* option, FieldType MUST be a Defined type based on Array, Choice, Map, or Record.
-If FieldOptions includes type options ([Table 3-2](#table-3-2-type-options)), FieldType MUST be a JADN type to which all of those options apply.

 ### 3.2.3 Syntactic Sugar
 JADN includes several optimizations that make type definitions more compact or that support the